Written by Roy Jamil, Training Engineer at Ac6

 Trace and debug:

 Tracealyzer can be used to help in understanding the behaviour of the system by providing a visual representation of how the different threads are interacting with each other over time.
 It can help to identify and diagnose problems such as deadlocks, priority inversions, and other synchronization issues by showing the order of execution and the flow of control between the different threads and tasks.

-If you’re interested in learning more about the mechanisms available for synchronizing threads in the Zephyr real-time operating system, be sure to follow our full Zephyr training course.
-This course goes in-depth on all of the blocking and lock-free mechanisms available in Zephyr, and covers a wide range of other multithreading problems and solutions.
+If you’re interested in learning more about synchronization and communication mechanisms available in Zephyr, be sure to follow our full Zephyr training course.
+This course goes in-depth on the blocking and lock-free mechanisms available in Zephyr and covers a wide range of other multithreading problems and solutions.

 For more information, click here to see the course outline.